-For us, kindness is about both the intention and the action to help and benefit others.
+For People United, kindness is about both the intention and the action to help and benefit others.
 This concept of kindness arises from a sense of people being connected by force of our common humanity.
 It encompasses notions of compassion, social justice, neighbourliness and respect for others.
 People United believes that in order for us to live well together in our increasingly interconnected and complex world we need to strengthen our capacity for empathy, compassion, friendship, social connection and concern for others.

-An investigative team called the Kindness Research Team was formed to undertake this new and innovative research.
-Inspired by the high levels of community connection and support networks recorded in the area, the team created the UK’s largest ever community connections map on Newington Green.
+They worked with the local community in order to gain a better understanding of how Kindness was being manifested in the area and how it could be measured.
+An investigative team called the Kindness Research Team was formed to undertake this research.
+Inspired by the high levels of community connection and support networks recorded in the area, the team a large community connections map on Newington Green.
 Enlisting local schools and families to locate hotspots within Newington itself, uncovering connection highways and highlighting people’s emotional connections to their shared community space, the map offered people the chance to see the place they live in a new light and to celebrate its complex, often unseen, support systems.

 By supporting people to explore how they experience kindness in their bodies, what it sounds like, looks like and feels like, the artists and researchers hoped to unearth new information about the power and long term impact that a ‘simple act of kindness’ can have on people.

-This sensory interactive installation communicates the experience of kindness.
-Chloe Osborne describes it as ‘a metaphor for the community as a giant nervous system.
-The more we practice kindness as individuals, the plasticity of the human brain allows us to develop kinder attitudes and behaviours.’
+This sensory interactive installation communicated the experience of kindness.
+Chloe Osborne described it as “a metaphor for the community as a giant nervous system.
+The more we practice kindness as individuals; the plasticity of the human brain allows us to develop kinder attitudes and behaviours.”

 We absolutely loved it – every home should have a hug bag (KISS)!